-A linear regression was implemented for all the time series and the result proved with a Student's t-test.
-Since, in all the summer ending times series we were not able to reject the null hypothesis, we only show the significance levels for the summer beginnings and summer lengths.
-However, the MLT-SL definition shows no significant linear change over the years and thus, we consider this definition is not sensible to a possible long-term change.
-On the other hand, the M-SL and M-SB shows linear tendencies with confidence greater than 95% in most of the cases.
-The only exception is in M-SL at high-latitudes (Saura PRR), where the slope shows a confidence greater than 90% (see Table 1).
-In none of the time series, we applied a correction by QBO or solar activity as they were used in others works (e.g. Offermann et al., 2010; Keuer et al., 2007).
-In the case of QBO, the influence is not clear or seen in the MZWR-mean zonal wind reversal dates, probably due to the short time series.
-Pursuing this concept, we extended M-SL at mid-latitudes with the available data, obtaining a 31-year time series (see Fig. 5a).
-The summer beginning revealed periods of 2.21-2.58 years, and the summer end periods of 2.82-3.87 years.
-Due to the low amplitude in the summer end, the summer length only reveals those found in the summer beginning (see Figs. 5b and 5c).
-These periods are associated with QBO and ENSO, 2.2-2.4 yr-year and 3.5 yryear, respectively (e.g. Offermann et al., 2015).
+A linear regression was implemented for all the time series and the result proven with a Student's t-test.
+Since in all the summer ending times series we were not able to reject the null hypothesis, we only show the significance levels for the summer beginnings and summer lengths.
+However, the MLT-SL definition shows no significant linear change over the years and, thus, we consider this definition to be not sensible to a possible long-term change.
+On the other hand, the M-SL and M-SB show linear tendencies with confidences greater than 95 % in most of the cases.
+The only exception is in M-SL at high latitudes (Saura PRR), where the slope shows a confidence greater than 90 % (see Table 1).
+In none of the time series did we apply a correction by QBO or solar activity as they were used in other works (e.g., Offermann et al., 2010; Keuer et al., 2007).
+In the case of QBO, the influence is not clear or seen in the mean zonal wind reversal dates, probably due to the short time series.
+Pursuing this concept, we extended M-SL at middle latitudes with the available data, obtaining a 31-year time series (see Fig. 5a).
+The summer beginning revealed periods of 2.21-2.58 years and the summer end periods of 2.82-3.87 years.
+Due to the low amplitude in the summer end, the summer length only reveals those found in the summer beginning (see Fig. 5b and c).
+These periods are associated with QBO and ENSO, 2.2-2.4 and 3.5 years, respectively (e.g., Offermann et al., 2015).

-The slope of the 31-year linear regression (negative), shows an opposite direction (positive) than the shorter version (17-year time series, Fig. 4.g) which made us speculate of a non-uniform trend.
-An inflection point is detected around 2008 ± 2 years and the high variability occurs mostly because of the higher uncertainties in the earlier years of the data set, where the radar experienced several changes (see Sect.
+The slope of the 31-year linear regression (negative) shows an opposite direction (positive) to the shorter version (17year time series, Fig. 4g), which made us speculate about a non-uniform trend.
+An inflection point is detected around 2008 ± 2 years, and the high variability occurs mostly because of the higher uncertainties in the earlier years of the data set, where the radar experienced several changes (see Sect.
 2).
-These uncertainties may influence in the determination of the breakpoint year, and we might be in the presence of another breakpoint around 1992-1995.
-Moreover, the result from the spectra of the individual time series (i.e. 1990-2007 and 2008-2020) are similar to the ones in 5b and 5c.
+These uncertainties may influence the determination of the breakpoint year, and we might be in the presence of another breakpoint around 1992-1995.
+Moreover, the results from the spectra of the individual time series (i.e., 1990-2007 and 2008-2020) are similar to the ones in Fig. 5b and c.
 Particularly in the 2008-2020 time series, we identify periods around 2.25-2.57 years for the summer end, while in the summer beginning 3-year and 4.5-year periodicities are identified.
-Nevertheless, the 4.5-year amplitude is not as relevant as the 3-year one, but it could be associated to a quasi-quadrennial oscillation (French et al., 2020).
+Nevertheless, the 4.5-year amplitude is not as relevant as the 3-year one, but it could be associated with a quasiquadrennial oscillation (French et al., 2020).